Intel® Xeon Phi™ Coprocessor 7120A

 Cores is a hardware term that describes the number of independent central processing units in a single computing component (die or chip).

-Max turbo frequency is the maximum single core frequency at which the processor is capable of operating using Intel® Turbo Boost Technology and, if present, Intel® Thermal Velocity Boost.
-Frequency is measured in gigahertz (GHz), or billion cycles per second.
+Max Turbo Frequency is the maximum single-core frequency at which the processor is capable of operating using Intel® Turbo Boost Technology and, if present, Intel® Turbo Boost Max Technology 3.0 and Intel® Thermal Velocity Boost.
+Frequency is typically measured in gigahertz (GHz), or billion cycles per second.

 CPU Cache is an area of fast memory located on the processor.
 Intel® Smart Cache refers to the architecture that allows all cores to dynamically share access to the last level cache.

 Thermal Design Power (TDP) represents the average power, in watts, the processor dissipates when operating at Base Frequency with all cores active under an Intel-defined, high-complexity workload.
 Refer to Datasheet for thermal solution requirements.

 Embedded Options Available indicates products that offer extended purchase availability for intelligent systems and embedded solutions.
 Product certification and use condition applications can be found in the Production Release Qualification (PRQ) report.
 See your Intel representative for details.

 Max Memory Size (dependent on memory type)